Silva1325/omdb_movies/README.md

 1. Visit the OMDB API website
 2. Fill out the registration form with the required information
 3. Submit the form and check your email for the API key
-4. Important: Click the activation link in the email to enable your API key
+4. Click the activation link in the email to enable your API key

 Once you have this, create an .env file at the root of the project and add your key: